Server data from the Official MCP Registry

 Use unmask_text with session_id abc123 on the response

-The session_id keeps the token map alive for the entire session — the same [PERSON:1] always refers to the same person, no matter how many times they appear across different notes.
+The session_id keeps the token map alive for the session — the same [PERSON:1] always refers to the same person across notes.
+That consistency is what makes cross-note reasoning possible; it is also what makes a masked corpus potentially re-identifiable to anyone with side knowledge of your work.
+Use long-lived sessions deliberately.

 pseudonymize_task — inline text/pseudonymize_task text="Meeting with Jan Kowalski (PESEL: 90010112318).
 Contract: 45 000 zł." task="Extract action items"